sukhmel/dice-calc/README.md

 This is supposed to calculate everything by computing all possible outcomes and the amount of events that lead to this outcome with bigints, so memory consumption is going to be quite high, maybe there will be a way to optimize it somehow.

 ## Terminology
- * a **throw** is a specific event with given amount of dice, each having a specific side, e.g. [1, 2, 1, 1].
+ * a **throw** is a vector of dice sides, each representing a different die, e.g. [1, 2, 1, 1].
 Since order is not preserved (for now?) those will always be ordered to simplify joining same throws
- * an **event** is a throw with the count of how many outcomes are calculated to lead to this event
+ * an **outcome** is a throw with the count of how many outcomes are calculated to lead to this event
  * a **configuration** is a full set of events, that allows to calculate probabilities by dividing event outcome count by total outcome count

 ## Current plan